PoliticalGraveyard.com

 Casey, Eugene E. — of Gaithersburg, Montgomery County, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1944.
 Presumed deceased.
 Burial location unknown.

 Casey, Franklin S. — of Jefferson County, Ill.
-Delegate to Illinois state constitutional convention Jefferson County, 1847.
+Delegate to Illinois state constitutional convention from Jefferson County, 1847.
 Burial location unknown.

 Casey, Fred C. — of Troy, Rensselaer County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1944, 1952.
 Presumed deceased.
 Burial location unknown.